Houseboat Marine Fridges - is an LP Propane or Electric Refrigerator better?

 Thanks for your help, Kyle.
 Reply - Answer

 Well Kyle, welcome to the houseboat forums, and sorry to hear about your fridge dilemma.
 It can be very annoying to be on a houseboat with a constant refrigerator problem.

 Before I get into which is better, I would suggest to have the ones you presently have inspected and repaired with a certified Norcold Service Technician first.
 It would be much cheaper and easier to have those ones serviced and working properly.
 It would also eliminate any removal, or any installation issues by changing them.

-The LP propane fridges are very energy efficient, yet they consume propane gas which requires rotating a spare tank on board.
+propane fridges are very energy efficient, yet they consume propane gas which requires rotating a spare tank on board.
 With propane, there are some safety issues that need yearly maintenance inspections.
 The LP systems also require some form of remote switches, sensors and solenoids to maintain a safe explosion proof environment.